weaveworks/weave/README.md

 component in the creation of ephemeral session keys for connections between peers.

+### Host network integration

+Weave application networks can be integrated with a host's network, establishing connectivity between the host and application containers anywhere.

+Let's say we want $HOST2 to have access to the containers from our example.
+On $HOST2 we run

+    host2# weave expose 10.0.1.102/24

+choosing an unused IP address in the application subnet.

+Now

+    host2# ping 10.0.1.2

+will work.
+And, more interestingly,

+    host2# ping 10.0.1.1
+    host2# echo 'Hello, world.' | nc -u 10.0.1.1 1122

+will work too, which is interacting with a container that resides on
+$HOST1.

 ### External access

 Services running in containers on a weave network can be made